ApiLogicServer/tutorial/readme.md

 <summary>1.
 Basic App: Manually Coded -- Learn Flask / SQLAlchemy - Fully customizable, but slow</summary>

-This illustrates a typical framework-based approach for creating projects - a minimal project for seeing core Flask and SQLAlchemy services in action.
+This first app (_1.
+Basic App_) illustrates a typical framework-based approach for creating projects - a minimal project for seeing core Flask and SQLAlchemy services in action.
+Let's run/test it, then explore the code.

-Execute using the Run Configuration, and test with `cURL`.
-You can explore key aspects of this app in the [1.
-Basic_app/readme.md](./1.%20Basic_App/readme.md).
+To run, use the Run Configuration, and test with `cURL`.

 <details markdown>